Molecular Medicine Program

 Starts in July

-Third Year: Complete elective coursework so that total graded courses = 24 credits; Research credits switch from 601 to 701 once passed into candidacy.
-Minimum of 1 credit of 701 is required each semester thereafter for a total of 18 credits to graduate.
-Total of 6 graded credits of advanced electives are required to graduate.
+Third Year and beyond: Complete elective coursework so total graded courses equal at least 24 credits; Research credits switch from MMED 601 Dissertation Research to MMED 701 Dissertation Ph.D. once passed into candidacy.
+Minimum of 1 credit of MMED 701 Dissertation Ph.D. is required each regular semester thereafter for a total of 18 credits to graduate.

 Research rotations are conducted to expose the student to several laboratory environments, a variety of research problems and numerous laboratory techniques as well as to assist them in the selection of their Research Advisor.
 Rotations will begin immediately upon enrollment and continue through the second semester of the first year.
 Usually rotations will last 12 weeks, however if a student decides that he/she is not interested in the assigned laboratory a shorter rotation is appropriate.
 The student is responsible for arranging each rotation with an approved trainer with the consultation of the Graduate Program Director.
 To assist in this endeavor, the Graduate Program Director will provide a list of approved trainers who have space, time and money to support a graduate student.
 During the rotation, students are expected to participate in all lab and departmental activities, e.g., lab meetings and seminars.
 At the completion of a rotation the student is required to submit a written Rotation Report including an outline of the problem being studied, a description of the experimental approaches, a discussion of the results of performed experiments as well as future directions.